vunamweb/wewantu.frankfurterfreiheit/README.md

 ## Features

-- User authentication and profile management
+- User registration and login for job seekers and employers
-- Event browsing and registration
+- Job listings and employer profiles
-- Interactive map integration
+- Search functionality to find job opportunities by category, keyword, or location
+- Real-time chat between job seekers and employers using Firebase
-- Responsive design for mobile and desktop
+- Responsive design optimized for both desktop and mobile devices

 ## Demo